katyachemistry/PLI_prediction/README.md

 You can also use Docker to run the project locally.
 This can be useful if you prefer not to use Google Colab or need a local environment for testing and development.

 ### Prerequisites
 Docker must be installed on your local machine.
-If you are not familiar with docker or programming at all, do not worry!
-Here is a set of installation tutorials depending on your system:
+If you are not familiar with docker, here is a set of installation tutorials depending on your system:

 [Docker installation for Windows](https://www.youtube.com/watch?v=ZyBBv1JmnWQ)